Can Turnitin Detect AI? Models, Reports & Accuracy Explained

 How Accurate Is Turnitin’s AI Detection Report?

-Turnitin’s AI writing detection feature is now a built-in part of its Similarity Report — but how reliable is it, really?
+Turnitin's AI writing detection is now part of the Similarity Report for institutions that have the feature enabled, but reliability depends on how the score is read.

-When a document is submitted, and once it passes Turnitin’s technical checks (minimum word count, file type, language, etc.), the system processes the text and displays an AI score, represented as a blue badge with a percentage.
-That percentage reflects the amount of qualifying prose that Turnitin’s model predicts was generated by AI — not the percentage of the entire submission.
+When a qualifying document is submitted, the system processes long-form prose and shows an AI score as a blue badge with a percentage.
+That percentage estimates the share of qualifying prose likely generated by AI, not the share of every word in the full submission.

 Turnitin’s Accuracy Rate: The Data Behind It